KSNF: History

 In 2002, it was announced KSNF and ABC affiliate KODE would merge, with building expansion planned at the KSN studios.
 Although some departments did in fact move to KSNF, by 2009 the process was not yet completed, leaving the Joplin market as the only one of the several Nexstar-owned duopolies to have failed to completely merge.
 In June 2008, KSNF began broadcasting NBC high definition programming to digital cable and satellite customers in the Joplin market.
 At the time, only NBC programming was provided in high definition, while local news and syndicated programs were still in standard definition, pending the upgrade of KSN's production systems and equipment to accommodate high definition content for non-network programming.

 On May 8, 2009, severe thunderstorms affected the Joplin area.
 KSNF's tower was destroyed (falling on the studio and nearby homes) and the studio was heavily damaged.
 KSNF could not broadcast due to this tower collapse, so viewers could only receive NBC programming from stations airing on the fringes of the viewing area (KSNW, KJRH in Tulsa, and KYTV in Springfield, Missouri).
 However, several five- to ten-minute news updates were aired on fourstateshomepage.com each day until broadcasting resumed.
-The station returned to the air on June 17, 2009, as a subchannel of sister station KODE-TV on channel 43.2 (12.2 via PSIP).
+The station returned to the air on June 17, 2009, as a subchannel of sister station KODE-TV on channel 43.2 (virtual channel 12.2).
 It constructed a news set inside of the KODE-TV studios where it was temporarily housed.
 It was made public in February 2010 that both KSNF and KODE would be moving to the remodeled KSNF studios at 1502 Cleveland, just down the road from the current KODE building.

 On June 15, 2016, Nexstar announced that it has entered into an affiliation agreement with Katz Broadcasting for the Escape, Laff, Grit, and Bounce TV networks (the last one of which is owned by Bounce Media LLC, whose COO Jonathan Katz is president/CEO of Katz Broadcasting), bringing the four networks to 81 stations owned and/or operated by Nexstar, including KSNF and KODE-TV.